Cottage | 2 bedrooms | sleeps 4

 The Silver House is the ideal base for a relaxing holiday in one of the most unspoilt corners of England at any time of year.
 You can stroll down to the nearby beaches, browse the galleries and gift shops of Marazion, or explore nearby St Ives, Penzance, Mousehole and everything the wonderful Land's End peninsula has to offer.
 Or you can simply stay at home, snuggle up with a book and enjoy the wonderful sea view.

-Please note that the changeover day is Friday.
+Please note that the changeover day in 2014 is Saturday.

-NEW: for 2013 we have added a cute little patio outside the back door, with bistro table and chairs.
+NEW: in 2013 we added a cute little patio outside the back door, with bistro table and chairs.
 You can catch the morning sun and look through the house to the sea!

 |Size||Sleeps up to 4, 2 bedrooms|

 |Nearest beach||Marazion 300 m|